brendanboyle87/brendanjboyle/content/posts/2019-08-11-how-to-use-netlify-toml-file.md

   - React
   - Netlify
 ---
-I use [Netlify](https://netlify.com) to deploy/host this blog and I starting to use it for personal projects as well.
+I use [Netlify](https://netlify.com) to deploy/host this blog and I have started to use it for personal projects as well.
 I absolutely love it.
 It is one of the few products where the experience truly feels seamless.
 It makes CI/CD simple and lets me focus on the task at hand instead of how to get it deployed.

 I am using React for my personal apps.
 My professional experience is with Angular/Typescript and I want to improve my skills with another framework/javascript.
 Netlify promises the ability to deploy a react app in [30 seconds](https://www.netlify.com/blog/2016/07/22/deploy-react-apps-in-less-than-30-seconds/) and they deliver!
 The default config works great with the out of the box create-react-app.
 However, there is a note in the above linked post about additional configuration for React Router.
 This is important because a need for a router is extremely common.